Johndsalas/space_commander/README.md

 ### Winning and Losing

 In space commander, your goal is to travel to Earth and warn the United Earth Federation about the impending Garquackien attack.
-During the game, you will see the distance you still need to travel displayed as YOUR DISTANCE FROM EARTH.
+During the game, you will see the distance you still need to travel displayed as your distance from Earth.
 If this distance reaches 0, your ship has made it to Earth, and you have won!

 You will also see how far the Garquackians are from invading Earth.
-This will be displayed as GARQUACKIEN DISTANCE FROM EARTH.
+This will be displayed as Garquackien distance from Earth.
 If this number ever reaches 0, the Garquackiens have made it to Earth before you and you were not able to warn Earth in time.
 If this happens you have lost the game.

 You will need to carefully manage your ship’s resources.
 If, at any time, your ship's fuel, food, power, hull, crew, or morale ever fall to zero you will lose the game.